Propelled by blukoin

-WATERGOAT DATA: Waterway trash/debris throughout the U.S. has become a direct threat to the environment, human health, tourism and regional economic stability.
-With debris now being captured at over 90 WATERGOAT locations in five states (more to be announced/Fall19) we are in a unique position to provide 'accurate' real-time data to vested partners.
+WATERGOAT IMPACT: Environmental Ledger.
+Waterway trash/debris throughout the U.S. has become a direct threat to the environment, health, tourism and regional economic stability.
+With debris now being captured at over 90 WATERGOAT locations in five states (more to be announced/Fall19) we are in a unique position to provide 'accurate' real-time data to citizens.
 For the first time ever, costly resources and educational efforts can now be directed to specific industrial sectors or affected micro communities.
-We are growing fast thanks to generous corporate partners, look for major announcements soon!
+We are growing fast thanks to generous corporate participants, look for major announcements soon!

 We gladly partner with communities, schools, municipalities and hard working environmental groups anywhere in the United States.
 (A long term WATERGOAT maintenance agreement is always desired).
 The collected data from ongoing WATERGOAT maintenance is most important as it provides valuable education downstream.
 With this real-time data, educational efforts and resources can be directed quickly to specific neighborhoods or industrial sectors.
 Polluted waterways are no longer just an aesthetic concern as they are adversely affecting the health and economic stability of entire regions.
 Corporate sponsors make it all happen and in return WATERGOAT gives sponsors the ability to reach entirely new demographics with positive environmental branding.
 Each new location comes with signage, press events and ongoing social media updates.

 Ready to sail with us?